ArtieDb1/tech242-AWS-linux/Week1/Day3/CreatingAScript.md

+# what is a process
+Somthing in memory that is possibly being used by the CPU.
+We say possibly because it is data that looks like its being processed by the cpu.
+There are 2 types:
+1. System processes
+2. User Processes - the command ps lists all of the user processes.
+3. Processes provide services and dont actually provide an end interface for a user

+ps aux - lists all of the processes with their details. is the command ends in d (demon), it means it is a background process top - This is a process that shows all of the processes using the most cpu

+to kill  a process, you must type in kill -q <process ID> - this will brute force kill a process

+sleep 500 & - The & makes the sleep process run in the background

+Concurrent processing is just switching between processes very fast.
+1 cpu, processes are sone one at a time
 # Creating a script in bash
 In this section, we will be creating script files to help with automation within Linux A scritpt file is a file that is filled with linux commands.